Mayoralty of Boris Johnson

 Boris Johnson served as mayor of London from 1 May 2008 until 5 May 2016, being elected in 2008 and reelected in 2012.
 During his mayoralty, Johnson oversaw the preparations and hosting of the 2012 Summer Olympics and oversaw the cycle hire scheme.
-He also with introduced the New Routemaster buses and the Thames cable car, while promoting the Garden Bridge.
+He also introduced the New Routemaster buses and the Thames cable car, while promoting the proposed Garden Bridge over the River Thames; the project was later abandoned after Johnson left office.
 Johnson also banned alcohol consumption on much of London's public transport.

 Selected as the Conservative candidate for the London mayoral election of 2008, Johnson defeated Labour incumbent Ken Livingstone and resigned his seat as MP for Henley in parliament.
 During his first term as mayor, he banned alcohol consumption on public transport, introduced the New Routemaster buses and cycle hire scheme, and championed London's financial sector.
+During his first term, Johnson was embroiled in several personal scandals, but remained a popular figure in London with a strong celebrity status.
 In the 2012 mayoral election, he was re-elected mayor, again defeating Livingstone.
 During his second term he oversaw the 2012 Summer Olympics.
-In the 2015 general election he was elected MP for Uxbridge and South Ruislip, stepping down as mayor the following year.
+In the 2015 general election he was elected MP for Uxbridge and South Ruislip, a position he held from 2015 to 2023, and stepped down as mayor in 2016.
+He was succeeded as mayor by Sadiq Khan of the Labour Party.

 Johnson left office still popular with the people of London, with 52% of Londoners believing he did a "good job" as mayor while only 29% believing he did a "bad job".
-He was succeeded as mayor by Sadiq Khan of the Labour Party.
 Following his mayoralty, Johnson became a prominent figure in the successful Vote Leave campaign to withdraw the United Kingdom from the European Union, served as foreign secretary under Theresa May from 2016 to 2018, and served as Prime Minister of the United Kingdom and Leader of the Conservative Party from 2019 to 2022.

-Background

-Before entering politics, Boris Johnson was the president of the Oxford Union in 1986.
-Beginning his career in journalism at The Times, he later became The Daily Telegraph's Brussels correspondent, with his articles exerting a strong influence on growing Eurosceptic sentiment among the British right-wing.
-He became assistant editor from 1994 to 1999 before taking the editorship of The Spectator from 1999 to 2005.

-Joining the Conservative Party, he was elected MP for Henley in 2001 and under Conservative leaders Michael Howard and David Cameron he served on the Shadow Cabinet.
-Mostly adhering to the Conservative party line, he nevertheless adopted a more socially liberal stance on issues like LGBT rights during parliamentary votes.
-Making regular television appearances, authoring books, and remaining active in journalism, Johnson became one of the most conspicuous politicians in Britain.